 In my experience, end users generally feel that it’s difficult to get IT to deliver anything to them.
 IT are great when there’s something to fix, or if there’s a major incident to recover from, but they’re poor at some of the basics such as provisioning a new user account, delivering hardware, or giving someone access to a new piece of software.

-While this might be poor in itself, this discontent is set against the backdrop of rising employee expectations of service and support – with employees bringing their often-superior personal life experiences and expectations into the workplace.
+While this might be poor in itself, this discontent is set against the backdrop of rising employee expectations of service and support – with employees bringing their often-superior personal life experiences and expectations into the workplace and to service request processes.

 Then There’s the Digital Transformation Agenda